2xic-speedrun/solidity-compiler-diffs/readme.md

 ./generate_standard_jsons_diff.sh apply
 ```

-Will give you the standard JSON for Solc version 0.4.0v (originally introduced in version 0.4.13).
+Will give you the standard JSON for Solc version 0.4.0v (originally introduced in version 0.4.13) with some caveats.

 ```bash
 cat ../standard_json_example.json | ./build/solc/solc --standard-json